jgmcdonough/CE18_methylRAD_analysis/.ipynb_checkpoints/README-checkpoint.md

 This file includes all of the code used to quality check and clean sequences to prep for analysis.
 1. fastqc and multiqc samples - check raw sequence quality
-2. trim - used trim-galore with auto-detect adapters and filtered for smaller bp sequences
+2. trim - used trim-galore with auto-detect adapters and filtered for smaller bp sequences 2b. filtered samples for reads that contain the methyl sequence pattern that we expect
 3. fastqc and multiqc on the trimmed and filtered sequences to check quality again
 4. using GenBank reference genome, index and align with bowtie2 - check alignment rates
 5. converting SAM files to BAM files, then sorting the BAM files
 6. using picard to mark duplicates
 7. indexing sorted BAM files
 8. using htseq-counts to record the number of counts for each feature

 ## CE_methyl_analysis
 R script for data analysis using the output from htseq-counts (counts.txt), using DESeq2.